Paris Travel Tips & Tricks: 2026 Guide for First-Time Visitors

 5. Use the metro

-Paris is a huge city that supposedly has the biggest number of landmarks compared to any other city in the world.
-All these landmarks are scattered all over Paris, which means that the distances between them can be quite big.
+Paris is a very large city that supposedly has the largest number of landmarks compared to any other city in the world.
+All these landmarks are spread out across dozens of different neighborhoods, and the distances between them can add up quickly.

-Good to know: Some metro stations in Paris are very small and you can be in and out in a few minutes.
+Good to know: Some metro stations in Paris are very small, and you can be in and out in a few minutes.
 But many others are huge, with kilometers of underground tunnels connecting the various lines.
-So if your destination is less than 3 metro stops away, it’s usually faster to walk than take a metro.
+If your destination is fewer than three metro stops away, walking is often faster than taking the metro.

 Paris metro tickets